Have you ever wondered how and when the pop-up toaster we know and love came from? Who invented it and why?

 Charles Strite was the first person to invent the pop-up toaster and his invention is one of the reasons why we can enjoy delicious toasty bread slices, muffins, bagels, etc. in our kitchens today.

-When Did Charles Strite Invent The Pop-up Toaster?
+Why Did Charles Strite Invent The Pop-up Toaster?

 Did Charles Strite Invent Anything Else?